isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Multi-Threading Settings With Different Database Backends
 ---------------------------------------------------------

-Both ``kea-dhcp4`` and ``kea-dhcp6`` are tested by ISC to determine which settings give the best performance.
-Although this section describes our results, they are merely recommendations and are very dependent on the particular hardware used for testing.
-We strongly advise that administrators run their own performance tests.
+The Kea DHCPv6 server is benchmarked by ISC to determine which settings give the best performance.
+Although this section describes our results, they are merely recommendations and are very dependent on the particular hardware used for benchmarking.
+We strongly advise that administrators run their own performance benchmarks.

 A full report of performance results for the latest stable Kea version can be found `here <https://reports.kea.isc.org/>`_.
-This includes hardware and test scenario descriptions, as well as current results.
+This includes hardware and benchmark scenario descriptions, as well as current results.

 After enabling multi-threading, the number of threads is set by the ``thread-pool-size`` parameter.
-Results from our tests show that best configurations for ``kea-dhcp6`` are:
+Results from our experiments show that the best settings for ``kea-dhcp6`` are:

 -  ``thread-pool-size``: 4 when using ``memfile`` for storing leases.